We Have Never Been Sophisticated: Reduction, Revisited

 \section{Reduction, Revisited}

 We conclude from the foregoing that Dewar's own example does not establish an interesting difference between reduction and (internal) sophistication.
 But perhaps the problem is the example.
-After all, there are other examples in physics where something called `reduction' is contemplated.
-Consider, for instance, symplectic reduction: one formulates a theory on a phase space, and then one quotients out the (gauge) symmetries of the theory by defining a new state space whose points consist of the equivalence class of points along the orbits of the symmetry group.
+After all, there are other examples in physics where something called `reduction' is contemplated.\footnote{As noted in the introduction, we offer symplectic reduction as just one example of a form of ``reduction'' that is conceptually distinct from what Dewar considers.
+Our point is that the fact that physicists often talk about reduction does not imply that there is a sharp or meaningful distinct between what Dewar calls ``reduction'' and ``internal sophistication'', because of the polysemy of ``reduction''.} Consider, for instance, symplectic reduction: one formulates a theory on a phase space, and then one quotients out the (gauge) symmetries of the theory by defining a new state space whose points consist of the equivalence class of points along the orbits of the symmetry group.
 Perhaps in that context we can draw a sharper distinction between sophistication and reduction?

 We think the answer to this question is ``yes''.
 But some care is needed, because the \emph{reason} a sharper distinction is available is that symplectic reduction bears little resemblance to the sort of reduction that Dewar contemplated in the first-order case, where one introduces a new theory, with different syntax and axioms, that expresses only the ``invariant'' facts of a theory with translational auto-equivalences.
 (In what follows, call reduction in Dewar's sense ``D-reduction'', to distinguish it from sympletic reduction or other procedures called ``reduction'' in the literature.)